jeremyButtler/nbib-to-bib/README.md

      file.
 Best to make a bash script for this.
  - nbib2bib [https://github.com/thiagonds65/nbib2bib](https://github.com/thiagonds65/nbib2bib)
    - This is a python script which converts all nbib files in a directory to bibtex files.
-It does come with 10 preloaded files.
    - This works, but has no flexibility for choosing the output format.
    - It uses the doi entry to get the bibtex file, which